JinxCodesAI/pm/docs/idea.md

 *   **Step 2: The AI Creative Director (Concept Stress-Test)**
     *   **How it works:** Before presenting to the client, the freelancer runs each Concept Board through the "Critique This Concept" function.
-    *   **AI Action:** The AI provides a constructive critique for each concept, allowing the freelancer to strengthen their ideas and anticipate client questions before the meeting.
+    *   **AI Action:** The AI provides a constructive critique for each concept as categorized argument cards (Strength, Risk, Question, Recommendation).
+Each run captures the guidance used, the board version that was reviewed, and a status so teams can mark critiques as addressed.
+    *   **Designer Workflow:** Strategists can tap any argument card to add it to the board's persistent Concept Critique notes.
+Those notes live inside the Concept Board editor and View Details modal so talking points stay attached to the asset the client will see.

 *   **Iteration & Feedback Loop:** This is the core of Module 2.
 The client will give feedback like, "We love Concept A, but can we make it less sci-fi?
 And we like the humor of Concept B, but not the setting."
 The freelancer returns to the tool, saves a new version of the existing Concept Board as a "v2," and uses **Refine with AI** with short guidance ("Tighten pacing; swap moon for family backyard") to rapidly generate the next iteration for the client.
 The tool keeps a clear history of all versions.